FakeSe/DotNetDataTable/README.md

              {
                 //You already have your dtParms so just use it }
-          In this case, you don't need to install any other package, just in the frontend when you declare the datatable your ajax call           will look like this :
+           in this case, for the frontend (the script part) take a look at Frontend-DataTableRequest-Object.js to know how your ajax                  request must look like
-                 ajax: {
-                            "url": "/url_to_your_controller_method",
-                            "type": "POST",
-                            "data": function (data) {

-                                return JSON.stringify({ dtParms : data});
-                            }

 4- now let's implement the rest, supposing that you got your dtParms, your function should look like this :